yhtingg/duke/tutorials/javaFxTutorialPart3.md

 ## Exercises

 1. While the GUI looks similar to the mockup, there are still parts that need to be refined.
 Try your hand at some of these tasks:
-   * Add padding between each DialogBox
+   * Add padding between each duke.DialogBox
    * Add padding between each ImageView and its Label
    * Clip the ImageView into a circle
    * Add background color to each dialog box